terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

 - **Analysis**: Time-series analysis tracked annual changes in BREEAM certification ratings over the past ten years, segmented by rating levels (Pass, Good, Very Good, Excellent, Outstanding).

 - **Visualization**: Pie charts for each year depict the proportion of certifications across different rating levels from 2013 to 2022.
 A noticeable trend is the **steady increase in higher certification levels**, particularly **Outstanding** and **Excellent** ratings.
 These higher-level certifications have grown significantly over time, reflecting an industry-wide shift toward achieving greater sustainability performance in buildings.
-Early years such as 2013 and 2014 were dominated by "Very Good" and "Good" ratings, while by 2022, a larger portion of certifications had moved toward "Excellent" and "Outstanding" ratings (Figure 5).
+Early years, such as 2013 and 2014, were dominated by "Very Good" and "Good" ratings, while by 2022, a larger portion of certifications had moved toward "Excellent" and "Outstanding" ratings (Figure 5).

 ![BREEAM Outstanding Certified Assessments](links/Office_Percentage.png) *Figure 5: Pie chart depicting the number of office BREEAM certifications in the UK over each year from 2013 to 2022 colour-code by rating.*